OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 Full sample code can be found on [Github](https://github.com/OpeOnikute/news-rag).

 #### Model Context Protocol (MCP)
+MCP is a more recent development from Anthropic.
+Their aim was to define an industry standard for providing LLMs access to external resources [^6].
+Similar to RAG, this saves LLMs from their isolation from data.

+One problem with RAG is the need to implement an LLM integration for every data source.
+Instead, developers can create an MCP server and **any** for any LLM to use.
+The data is exposed through MCP servers, and consumed by MCP clients (LLM applications).

+We've already seen an explosion of MCP servers in the past couple of months, with several infrastructure companies also making it possible to host remote MCP servers.
+While the standard is nascent, it's simple to implement with little barrier-to-entry.
+The main concerns have been security, which has seen several proposals [^7].

+*TODO: Make MCP server demo page for news site*

 - Also add a simple MCP server demo for a news site?
     - Another open-source project to spam
     - A server that can get a link to a blog, read it using beautifulsoup and create the resources (pages/articles) to the LLM.
 But managing context windows is important